anomit/py-multiprocessing-coordination/README.md

 ![state rollback](assets/img/mp-processtree-rollback-post.png)

+Find the Postman collection for these requests in the file `PyCon MP Demo.postman_collection.json`

 ### procmon.py

 You can use the code in here to generate graphs on memory and CPU usage via `statsd` and `grafana`